Chapter 1:

 "So sorry," the text read.
 "I was just thinking about it all day today and looking through pictures and decided you're really not my type.
 You'll find someone some day, though <3"

 With that, what wind remained in his sails completely vanished.
-He didn't curse, he didn't cry, he simply threw it on top of the pile that was his life and carried on.
-He returned to his car, grabbed himself a large order for dinner, and then returned home.
+He wasn't angry or sad - simply tired. it was time to close his laptop and carry on.
+He returned to his car, grabbed himself an order for dinner, and then returned home.

 With his chance at change whisked away, he returned to his routine.
 He ate his dinner, and quickly re-absorbed himself back into his games and videos.
-With the date having gone nowhere, he ended up with several extra hours to escape into fantasy and escape the monotonous hell that was his life.
+With the date having gone nowhere, he ended up with several extra hours to escape into fantasy and the monotonous hell that was his life.
 He would game until it all began again at 6AM.
-He would do this day after day, until either something killed him or he eventually lost his sanity.
 His life-sentence didn't appear to be ending anytime soon, so he simply took a deep breath and waited for "just one more day".